Xastir/Xastir/CONTRIBUTING.md

       to begin the process of creating an automated request to pull your code into the main repo.
 Fill out all of the form and create a pull request.

+      If your pull request is still a work in progress, add the text "WIP:" in the title, and after you create the pull request click the "Convert to draft" link.
+This tells the development team that the work isn't done and is not ready to merge, but they can still review what's done already and make suggestions or demands for further changes.

     * A member of the Xastir project will review your changes and comment on the pull request.
 If the changes are